Photo Credit: Flickr user Mike

 Atlanta Parks – ITP (Inside the Perimeter)

-Finding relaxing nature spots takes little effort in Atlanta, thanks to its abundant and well-maintained options.
+Finding relaxing nature spots takes little effort in the city of Atlanta, thanks to its abundant and well-maintained options.

-Also, tennis courts, swimming pools, and a kid’s play place are spread across the park.
+Tennis courts, swimming pools, and a kid’s play place are also sprinkled across the park.

-Heads up: Piedmont’s reasonably close to MARTA stations.
-That’s great because parking in Midtown can be pricey & spotty.
+Heads up: Piedmont is reasonably close to MARTA stations–good to know, because parking in Midtown can be pricey & hard to find.

 Centennial Olympic Park

 Next: Centennial Olympic Park.
 Named (appropriately) for hosting the 1996 Olympics before evolving into a park.

 Another popular Downtown Atlanta spot for families and visitors, Woodruff Park honors Atlanta’s history with a unique sculpture…